cosmos/gaia/docs/validators/validator-faq.md

 By delegating to a validator, a user delegates voting power.
 The more voting power a validator have, the more weight they have in the consensus and governance processes.
 This does not mean that the validator has custody of their delegators' ATOM. **A validator cannot run away with its delegator's funds**.

-Even though delegated funds cannot be stolen by their validators, delegators are still liable with at least a part of their stake if their validators misbehave.
+Even though delegated funds cannot be stolen by their validators, delegators' tokens can still be slashed by a small percentage if their validator suffers a [slashing event](#what-are-the-slashing-conditions?), which is why we encourage due diligence when [selecting a validator](#how-do-delegators-choose-their-validators?).

 ### How often is a validator chosen to propose the next block?
 Does frequency increase with the quantity of bonded ATOM?